 - 10:32, In former days you are persecuted

-Therefore, when the writer said in Hebrews 10:26, "For if we go on sinning willfully after receiving the knowledge of the truth, there no longer remains a sacrifice for sins," he is talking about those who had received the knowledge of the truth but were rejecting it--not that they were saved and and lost their salvation.
+Therefore, when the writer said in Hebrews 10:26, "For if we go on sinning willfully after receiving the knowledge of the truth, there no longer remains a sacrifice for sins," he is talking about those who had received the knowledge of the truth but were rejecting it--not that they were saved and lost their salvation.
 To receive the knowledge of the truth does not mean they are saved.
-It means they received the knowledge of the truth who Jesus was and what He did as well as the truth that "it is impossible for the blood of bulls and goats to take away sins" (Hebrews 10:4) and that God does not take pleasure in "whole burnt offerings and sacrifices for sins" (Hebrews 10:6).
-The writer wants them to trust in the only sacrifice for sins, which is Jesus' sacrifice on the cross and not return to the old sacrificial system.
+It means they received the knowledge of the truth of who Jesus was and what he did as well as the truth that "it is impossible for the blood of bulls and goats to take away sins" (Hebrews 10:4), and that God does not take pleasure in "whole burnt offerings and sacrifices for sins" (Hebrews 10:6).
+The writer wants them to trust in the only sacrifice for sins, which is Jesus' sacrifice on the cross, and not return to the old sacrificial system.